B-cabrera/hwcalendar-mern/README.md

 - Using tailwind for css

 ### Reminders
-- [ ] Change to CSS grid instead of HTML table
+- [ ] Add cancel button when adding class and hw
 - [ ] Fix UI to be view perfectly on different screen sizes.
 - [ ] Getting a fixed number of hws and class at once, essentially dividing all into "pages"
   - [ ] OR allowing scrolling to see all classes/hws